alimx07/Distributed_Microservices_Backend/readme.md

 export PGPASSWORD="${PGPASSWORD:-replicator_pass}"
 pg_basebackup -h "$PRIMARY_HOST" -p $PRIMARY_PORT -D "$PGDATA" -U "$REPL_USER" -v -P -X stream -R

-echo "Replica initialized.
+echo "Replica initialized dude.
 Streaming replication configuration written."
 ```

-> The `pg_basebackup` command copies the current state of the primary database to the replica, creating a complete starting point.
-Using the `-R` flag automatically sets up the replica to start streaming changes from the primary.
-From that point on, the replica continuously receives updates from the primary’s WAL, keeping its data synchronized in near real-time with minimal delay.

 *There are a good resources about how that work at the end of the section.*

-Now in our Code logic, writes will go to the Primary, and reads go to the replica.
+Now in our Code logic, writes will go to the **Primary**, and reads go to the **replica**.
 On top of that, we have Redis as a cache for posts.

-Using both cache + read replica may be overkill in a lot of situationa, but this is just practice, not a real production system.
+> Using both cache + read replica may be overkill in a lot of situations, but this is just practice, not a real production system.

 There’s also the counters part (likes count and comments count).
 The idea here is that I don’t want to update the DB field `likes_count` for `post_x` but why?
 ```